oVirt/ovirt-site/source/sla/quota.html.md

 | MergeSnapshotSingleDiskCommand | Storage           | mergeSnapshots     | MergeSnapshotsVDSCommand          |
 | no command                     | Storage           | moveMultipleImages | MoveMultipleImageGroupsVDSCommand |

-For a-synchronized operations behaviour, the Quota Storage DB data, (and the quota storage memory table) will be synchronized based on the DB data and the AsyncTaskManager properties.
- The ATM will have new data, which will reflect the storage quantity change being done by each task, for example adding +4GB when new image is being added.
- Each task in the ATM map, should encapsulate the storage change which it is responsible for.
- The Quota Storage memory table should be updated in the execute right before the task is being created.
- At the end action we will validate whether the task was finished successfully or not, and by doing so we will update the quota storage memory table accordingly.
- When new SPM will be elected, we will recalculate the quota storage memory table, using the images_dynamic fields and also the AsyncTaskManager table right after re-polling all the tasks.
+For a-synchronized operations behaviour, the operation functionality should be similar to the synchronize functionality.
+The Quota storage delta and the command list property will be updated before the execute starts with the planned quantity that should be consume.
+After every creation of task the delta map will be decreased and also the list command member.
+If the operation will fail, the rest of the quantity in the list will be decreased from the delta map.

 ###### upgrade behaviour

 On upgrade, an automatic script will create default Quota for each DC, with permissions for every one, and unlimited space for storage and cluster use.
  The DC status should be disabled.
 (Same thing when new DC will be establish) The disable status of the DC represents, that the user should not see any indications in the GUI that the DC has a Quota in it.
+When DC is at disable mode, the default Quota is will be the one that all the resources consumed from, when the DC will become active, this default quota will be filtered out, and users should not consume from it.

 Administrator that would like to make the DC to use Quota, should change the DC status to audit, which means the users can now have indications on the DC, but still be able to make actions on it.